HMS Hussar (1763)

 HMS Hussar was a sixth-rate frigate of the Royal Navy, built in England in 1761–63.
 She was a 28-gun ship of the Mermaid class, designed by Sir Thomas Slade.
 She was wrecked at New York in 1780.

-In early 2013, a cannon from Hussar was discovered stored in a building in New York's Central Park still loaded with live gunpowder and shot.
+In early 2013, a cannon from Hussar was discovered stored in a building in New York's Central Park still loaded with gunpowder and shot.

 Career

 Hussar was commissioned in August 1763 under Captain James Smith, and sent for her commission cruising in the vicinity of Cape Clear.
 By 1767 she was commanded by Captain Hyde Parker.
 She continued to serve off North America between 1768 and 1771, before paying off into ordinary in March 1771.
 After being repaired and refitted at Woolwich from 1774 to 1777, she recommissioned in July 1777 under Captain Elliott Salter.
 In later life, she was part of the British fleet in North America.
 During the American Revolution, Hussar carried dispatches on the North American station.

 Hussar captured the Spanish ship of the line Nuestra Señora del Buen Confeso (armed en flute), on 20 November 1779.

 By mid-1780, the British position in New York was precarious as a French army had joined forces with General George Washington's troops north of the city.